kobisherm/E-commerce/README.md

 ## Contributing

-We welcome contributions to enhance the functionality and usability of the "HighLow Shoes" project.
+We welcome contributions to enhance the functionality and usability of the "HILO Shoes" project.
 To contribute, follow these steps:

 1. Fork the repository on GitHub.